cochrane/GLLara/Source Code Overview.md

 Other resources
 ---------------

-The GLLSceneDrawer manages drawable resources; both the Model and Mesh drawers, and the textures.
+The GLLSceneDrawer has a GLLResourceManager that manages drawable resources; both the Model and Mesh drawers, and the textures.
 It also manages the GLSL programs.
 At least right now, there is no way to specify custom ones (thank goodness…).
-The ones I'm using are basically taken directly from XNALara, just with a few important differences.
+The ones I'm using are basically GLSL rewrites of the HLSL ones from XNALara.

 Utilities, loading, saving
 --------------------------